-004 base class '%T' does not have a virtual destructor
+base class '%T' does not have a virtual destructor

 A virtual destructor has been declared in a class with base classes.
-The compiler has detected that a base class does not have a virtual destructor, so a delete of a pointer cast to the base class will not function properly in all circumstances.
+However, one of those base classes does not have a virtual destructor.
+A delete of a pointer cast to such a base class will not function properly in all circumstances.

+'''

+Example:

+struct Base {

+~Base();

+};

-Example: struct Base { ~Base(); }; struct Derived : Base {
+struct Derived : Base {

+virtual ~Derived();

+};

+'''

-It is usually considered good programming practice to declare virtual destructors in all classes used as base classes of classes having virtual destructors.
+It is considered good programming practice to declare virtual destructors in all classes used as base classes of classes having virtual destructors.

-005 pointer or reference truncated
+pointer or reference truncated